Access to your birth, marriage and name change records

 - the date they applied

 - whether or not the application was granted.

-You usually won’t find out about any government agencies who’ve accessed your information as part of their work.
+You usually will not find out about any government agencies who’ve accessed your information as part of their work.

 Hide your records